Connecting to Container Registry from Virtual Private Cloud

 -

-When deploying NAT instances in multiple availability zones, set an even number of VMs to evenly distribute them across the availability zones.
+When deploying NAT instances in two availability zones, use an even number of VMs to evenly distribute them between availability zones.

 -

-When selecting the number of NAT instances, consider the locality of traffic handling by the internal load balancer.
+When selecting the number of NAT instances, take into consideration the load balancer traffic processing locality.

 -